 Allow Someone to Help You

 The armor felt like protection yet could potentially become yet another prison and keep me from healing.
-Recovery allows us to be the seeker; to dispose of the armor and remove the masks.
+Recovery allows us to be the seeker, to dispose of the armor, and remove the masks.

 It feels vulnerable, but when you remove the armor, tear down your walls, and drop the masks, it gives others a chance to help you heal.